 Can You Add Old Flour to a Worm Bin?

-As a person ardent about protecting the environment, you want to know if you can add old flour to a worm bin.
 Yes, you can add flour to a worm bin, but sparingly.
-Flour is a good source of iron, protein, and other trace minerals.
-The worms will find it useful.
-Ensure you do not add lots of flour to the worm bin.
+Flour is a good source of iron, protein, and other trace minerals, and worms will find it useful.
+Just ensure you do not add lots of flour to the worm bin.

-When adding flour to the worm bin, coat the surface and spray it with water to wet it.
-When the flour is slightly wet, it will not stick to the worm’s skin, and it is easier for the worms to consume it.
-When you are preparing the worm bedding, add a cup of flour to the bedding to boost the microbial properties of the worm.
+In addition, ensure that you coat the surface and spray it with water to wet it.
+As long as the flour is slightly wet, it will not stick to the worm’s skin, making it easier for the worms to consume.

 Does Flour Decompose?

 Of course, flour decomposes.
-Every food material has a shelf life.
-Once it has exceeded the specified time, it begins to rot and decompose.
-Self-rising flour and whole wheat flour begin to decompose after 4 to 6 months.
-All-purpose flour can last for a year at room temperature and two years in the refrigerator.
+Every food material has a shelf life and will begin to rot and decompose once this time elapses.
+Self-rising flour and whole wheat flour begin decomposing after 4 to 6 months.
+All-purpose flour can last a year at room temperature and two years in the refrigerator.
 Other types of flour have a lifespan of 3 to 6 months.

 You can tell if the flour is bad by the smell.
 Fresh flour has a neutral smell, but bad and decomposing flour has a rancid smell.
-There are oils in the grains used to produce flour, and with time, they degrade and develop a rancid smell.
-Although the odor can be fairly subtle, you will perceive it.
+Grains that produce flour contain oils that, with time, begin to degrade, producing the rancid smell.
+The smell is usually not pronounced, but perceiving it is still easy.

 10 Clever Ways To Use Old Flour Around Your Home

 If you have some stale and old flour that is not fit for consumption in your home, you need ways to dispose of it properly.
-Don’t worry.
-We got you covered.
-We will look at ten ways you can use old flour in your home.
+Here are 10 clever ways you can use it in your home.

 1. Insect Repellant

 Ants are known to avoid flour.
-If you see ants coming into your home, you can keep them off by sprinkling a line of flour where you see them entering and exiting.
-You can also use it to keep aphids off your plants, as well as worms.
+If you notice ants in your home, you can keep them off by sprinkling a line of flour at the entry point.

 2. Homemade Glue

-You can make glue with old flour, preferably bread flour or all-purpose white flour.
-To make the glue, you need flour, water, sugar, and alum powder.
-Start by mixing the sugar and flour; add water while stirring the mixture to prevent lumps.
+You can make glue with old flour, preferably bread or all-purpose white flour.
+But on top of the spoilt flour, you’ll need water, sugar, and alum powder for the project.

 3. Clean A Deck Of Cards